idemello/idemello.github.io/projects/chasehawaii.md

   - Software Engineering
   - Groupwork

-summary: A web application built for University of Hawaii students to find their perfect adventure
+summary: A web application built for University of Hawaii students to find their perfect adventure.
+Whether that adventure is a hidden beach, an unexplored hike, or a new restaurant.
+Chase Hawaii will help you find it.
 ---

 <img class="ui large right floated rounded image" src="../images/landing.png">